pacti-org/pacti/README.md

 `pacti examples/example.json result.json`

-Gear places the result of composition in the file result.json.
+Pacti places the result of composition in the file result.json.
 The output is

 ```
    Composed contract: